 Has your business faced workers’ compensation claims in the recent past?
 If so, you could see an increase in your workers’ comp cost.

-Searching for cheap workers’ comp insurance?
+How do I get cheap workers’ comp insurance?